ClickHouse/clickhouse-cpp/README.md

 /// Delete table.
 client.Execute("DROP TABLE test.numbers");
 ```

+## Thread-safety
-Please note that `Client` instance is NOT thread-safe.
-I.e. you must create a separate `Client` for each thread or utilize some synchronization techniques.
+⚠ Please note that `Client` instance is NOT thread-safe.
+I.e. you must create a separate `Client` for each thread or utilize some synchronization techniques. ⚠

 ## Retries
 If you wish to implement some retry logic atop of `clickhouse::Client` there are few simple rules to make you life easier: